 New This Year in Financial Aid

-The federal government has made two key changes this year in how students apply for federal need-based financial aid.
-These changes apply to both prospective and current students who are applying for federal need-based aid for the 2017–18 academic year.
+The federal government made two key changes last year in how students could apply for federal need-based financial aid.
+These changes still apply to both prospective and current students who are applying for federal need-based aid for the 2018-19 academic year.

 FAFSA Release Date

-The Free Application for Federal Student Aid (FAFSA) will be released three months earlier than usual on Oct.
-1, 2016.
+The Free Application for Federal Student Aid (FAFSA) will be released on October 1, 2017.

 Prior-Prior Year Tax Returns

 The “early FAFSA,” as it has been referred to in the media, will use federal income tax information from the “prior-prior” year.
-What this means is that the FAFSA you file this year will be based on your 2015 federal tax returns.
+What this means is that the FAFSA you file for 2018-19 will be based on your 2016 federal tax returns.

 How do these changes benefit me?

-1. The new release date provides students with expanded access to the FAFSA earlier in their senior year of high school.
+1. The October 1 release of the FAFSA (versus the historical January 1 release) provides students with expanded access to the FAFSA earlier in their senior year of high school.
 Students now have more time to complete the financial aid application process.
+This is the second year of the earlier release date.

 2. The change to using “prior-prior” year tax information eliminates the time crunch of families needing to complete their most recent tax returns in a very short window of time in order to meet financial aid deadlines.
 In the past, families would be trying to submit their FAFSA form even before they had all the complete tax return information that was required.